softworkz/emby-wiki/Browsing-the-Library.md

 ## Customized Presentations

+While it's possible to display user views using generic navigation, often you'll want to customize based on the view type.
+Each view has a **CollectionType** property to indicate the view type.
+Available values are:

+* movies
+* tvshows
+* music
+* games
+* books
+* musicvideos
+* livetv
+* channels

+If **CollectionType** is null, it indicates a mixed movie/tv folder that should be displayed generically.

 ## Sorting
 Use the SortBy param to supply the fields to sort on.
 This supports multiple sort orders using a comma delimited list.
 Use SortOrder to specify ascending or descending order.
 The following example sorts by Artist, and then Album, in Ascending order: